Overview of the consulting sector

 Where can you go to learn more?

 If you want to learn the ins and outs of this exciting sector, Bright Network's career path guide on consulting is a great place to start.
-We have everything from consulting lingo you need to know, what you can expect from the consulting recruitment process and salary expectations.
+We have everything from consulting lingo you need to know, what you can expect from the consulting recruitment process and consulting salary expectations.

 If you want to kick-start your journey into consulting but don't know what to include on your CV, use our handy CV template just for consulting.